Josh Kelley

-Joshua Bishop Kelley Sr. (born January 30, 1980) is an American singer-songwriter.
+Joshua Bishop Kelley (born January 30, 1980) is an American musician and singer-songwriter.
 Kelley has recorded for Hollywood Records, Threshold Records and DNK Records as a pop rock artist.
 His songs "Amazing" and "Only You" reached the top ten on the Billboard Adult Top 40 chart.

 In 2010, Kelley signed to MCA Nashville and began a country music career.
 His debut country single, "Georgia Clay", reached the top 20 on the Hot Country Songs charts.

 Kelley is married to actress and model Katherine Heigl.
+They have three children.

 Early life

-Kelley was born in Augusta, Georgia to Dr. John W. Kelley, a cardiologist, and Gayle Kelley.
+Kelley was born in Augusta, Georgia, to Dr. John W. Kelley, a cardiologist, and Gayle Kelley.
 Kelley began his musical career at the age of 11.
 His younger brother, Charles Kelley, is a musician and singer in the country trio Lady A. When he was a teenager, Kelley and his brother Charles formed a band called Inside Blue.
 By the time he was 14, the band released a CD with five songs on it, which led to a meeting with James Brown.
 Kelley played the guitar in the high school jazz band alongside Charles (drums) and Dave Haywood (guitar) from Lady A.

-Kelley attended the University of Mississippi in Oxford, Mississippi, and is a member of the Kappa Sigma Fraternity.
+Kelley attended the University of Mississippi in Oxford, Mississippi, and is a member of Kappa Sigma fraternity.